The unseen cancer that’s killing women

 In the UK, girls and boys aged 12 to 13 are offered two doses of the the HPV vaccine at school.

-GIRLS VACCINATED AGAINST HPV BY MSF TEAMS IN ZIMBABWE, JANUARY 2020
+GIRLS VACCINATED AGAINST HPV BY MSF TEAMS IN MALAWI BY JANUARY 2023

 Since the first vaccine’s introduction in 2006, countries that have been able to introduce vaccination programmes, like the UK, have seen impressive results.